 It’s a responsibility she takes seriously.
 Prayer is the constant that gives her hope and keeps her grounded.

 After graduating from the University of Southern Mississippi where she earned a Bachelor of Arts in Business Administration, Donna married her high school sweetheart, John Bel Edwards.
-His service in the military took them from their small town of Amite, Louisiana to the “Big Island” of Hawaii.
-There, they started their family, and Donna pursued her career in business.
-Living on base, she quickly developed close relationships with other military wives and began helping families prepare for the deployment of their loved ones.
+His service in the military took them from their small town of Amite, Louisiana to Schofield Barracks, Hawaii.
+There Donna pursued her career in business and they started their family.
+Living on post, she quickly developed close relationships with other military wives and began helping families prepare for the deployment of their loved ones.
 She understands the sacrifices soldiers and their families make when serving their country.
 It’s why giving back to those in the military, both active duty and veterans, remains important.

-Children have always been at the heart of her volunteer work, whether starting a Mother’s Day Out program or being active in Youth Ministry.
+Children have always been at the heart of her volunteer work, planning and building a local playground through her Junior Auxiliary, being active in Youth Ministry, PTO and Classroom Mom.
 Determined to reach more children, little did she know that one day her passion for playing the piano would translate into her passion for helping children learn and grow.
-She became a certified teacher and taught music education for over eight years in the Amite public school system.
+She became a certified teacher and taught music education for over eight years in the Tangipahoa Parish public school system.
 She is convinced more than ever that teachers have tremendous power to inspire all students no matter their backgrounds to believe that they can succeed in life.

 Though no longer in the classroom, her work continues as first lady.
 Donna has created the Louisiana First Foundation, which serves as a launching pad for programs that focus on educating the “whole child” through Teach MAM (Music, Art and Movement), advocating against human trafficking and providing greater resources to the state’s foster children and parents.